Doka Madureira

-Francisco Lima da Silva (born 11 February 1984), commonly known as Doka Madureira or Doka, is a Brazilian football midfielder, who plays for Atlético Acreano.
+Francisco Lima da Silva (born 11 February 1984), commonly known as Doka Madureira or Doka, is a Brazilian football coach and former player who played as a winger.
+He is the current head coach of the under-20 team of Sena Madureira.

 Career

 Early years

 Born in Sena Madureira, Acre, Doka spent the first five years of his career in with local Rio Branco, later moving to Bahia and Goiás.
 He was invited by Serbian FK Partizan for a trial period which began in June 2007, but nothing came of it and he subsequently returning to Rio Branco.

 Litex Lovech

 In November 2008 he was invited by Bulgarian Litex Lovech to join a trial period.
 He made his team debut a few days later in a 4–1 friendly win against Chavdar Etropole.
 In December 2008, Litex signed Madureira to a three-year deal.
 He was given the number 15 shirt.

 Madureira marked his Litex Lovech competitive debut with a goal in a 5–1 win away to Nesebar in the Bulgarian Cup on 4 March 2009.
 Until the end of the season, he earned 17 appearances and scored eight goals.
 Litex won the Bulgarian Cup on 26 May 2009, to grant Doka his first career cup in Bulgaria.
 In the final he scored and assisted for a 3–0 win against Pirin Blagoevgrad.

 Doka scored his first goal of the 2009–10 season against Lokomotiv Plovdiv on 21 November 2009, scoring the fourth goal of a 5–0 home win.
 On 14 March 2010, he scored Litex's first goal in their 3–0 victory over Levski Sofia and was awarded Man of the Match.
 Litex won the A PFG on 2 May 2010 with a win at away to Lokomotiv Plovdiv.
 Doka scored the second goal for a 3–0 win.

 Following the 2010–11 season, he earned 22 appearances in the A PFG, scored 12 goals and provided five assists.
 On 16 May 2011, Doka was named the ABF A PFG Player of the Season, by the professional footballers association of Bulgaria.